Brainrot is a slang term used to describe the modern mental health phenomenon of the fatigue and burnout caused by consuming too much digital media.

 Not exactly, but there is a lot of overlap between the two.

-Psychological literature recognizes internet addiction, sometimes called Problematic Social Media Use (PSMU), as a behavioral addiction.
-Some of the signs include:
+Psychological literature recognizes Problematic Social Media Use (PSMU) as a behavioral addiction.
+Signs include:

 • Obsessive engagement with online content